-The European Central Bank (ECB) announced a series of measures to help European Union (EU) economies weather the widening effects of the pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
-As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III)
+All the G-20 countries sustained severe output losses in 2020, but the contraction in some economies was sharper than in others.
+The European Central Bank (ECB) introduced a series of measures to help the European Union (EU) economies weather the widening effects of the pandemic.
+As part of these temporary measures, the ECB increased its targeted longer-term refinancing operations (TLTRO III) under more favourable terms, as well as its financial asset purchase programme, while refraining from lowering the ultralow interest rates further.